 At the end of the Carboniferous Period, approximately 270 million years ago, two massive landmasses collided with each other.
 As a result, layers of rock were compressed and folded up into a series of hills.
 This period of mountain building created the Mendips.
 Since then much of the uplifted rock has been eroded away by wind, rain and snow, leaving behind a series of ‘whaleback’ hills which we can still see today.
 It’s certainly something to contemplate as you enjoy your lunch and the stunning views!

 Retrace your steps and continue ahead (ignoring the path downhill).
 Go up to a wooden gate, over the stile and uphill toward gorse bushes.
 Pass a cattle pond on the left.
 Go up to a wooden gate, leaving the National Nature Reserve.
-Walk across the top of a field with a hedgerow on your left.
-Cross a stone and wood stile and turn immediately right downhill through gorse bushes.
+Walk across the top of the field until you reach a metal gate and stile.
+Do not cross it, but walk to the right, again with the hedgerow on your left, and across the top and down until you reach a stone and wood stile.
+Cross it and turn immediately right downhill through gorse bushes.
 Continue on the obvious path downhill.
 When you reach a metal fence go through it and then bear left across the top of a field (enjoying a view of Glastonbury Tor) towards a wooden stile into woods.
 Stop when you reach the path overlooking the fibreglass dinosaurs of Wookey Hole Caves.

 5 View into Wookey Hole attractions